Nonorthogonal coding in spectrally-entangled photons: Correlation function of entangled photon pairs

-The joint Gaussian distribution in the above conserves the signal and idler photon energies as $\omega_s+\omega_i=\omega_a+\omega_b$ with a spectral width approximately determined by $1/\tau$, which indicates an entangling origin in contrast to a separate idler distribution in a Lorentzian profile with a width of $\Gamma_3^N$.
+where the respective detunings for the signal and the idler photons are \(\Delta \omega_s \equiv \omega_s - \omega_2 +\omega_3 -\Delta_2\) and \(\Delta \omega_i \equiv \omega_i - \omega_3\), and the detail of the above derivation can be found in the Appendix.
+The spectral function represents the probability amplitude and is proportional to the generation rate of this biphoton source.
+Under the assumption of laser pulses in Gaussian forms, the joint Gaussian distribution in Eq. (\ref{f}) conserves the signal and idler photon central energies as $\omega_s+\omega_i=\omega_a+\omega_b$ with a spectral width approximately determined by $1/\tau$, the inverse of laser pulse duration, which indicates an entangling origin in contrast to a separate idler distribution in a Lorentzian profile with a width of superradiant decay constant $\Gamma_3^N$.

 The continuous entanglement entropy in the biphoton state can be analyzed through Schmidt decompositions \cite{Law2000, Parker2000}, where the state can be reinterpreted as \(|\Psi_b\rangle=\sum_{n=1}^\infty \sqrt{\lambda_n}b_n^{\dagger} c_n^{\dagger} |0,0\rangle\) with a probability $\lambda_n$ under the orthogonal Schmidt modes $\psi_n(\omega_s)$ and $\phi_n(\omega_i)$, that is \(b_n^{\dagger}=\int \psi_n(\omega_s) \hat a_s^\dag(\omega_s)d\omega_s\) and \(c_n^{\dagger}=\int \phi_n(\omega_i)\hat a_i^\dag(\omega_i) d\omega_i\), respectively.
 A normalization of $\sum_{n=1}^\infty\lambda_n=1$ should be satisfied and the entanglement entropy can be calculated as $S=-\sum_{n=1}^\infty\lambda_n\ln\lambda_n$, which leads to an entangled bipartite source as long as $\lambda_1\neq 1$, otherwise it suggests a separable state with $S=0$.